karmel/vespucci/README.md

 Once the genome schemas are set up, you can proceed to process and build Vespucci transcripts for your experimental data.
 In these examples, I am using `mm9`; simply replace that with `hg19` or `dm3` as desired.
 The option `-c default` here indicates that the default schema should be used; if you set up cell-type-specific schemas (i.e., `-c es_cell`) in section C, simply replace the `default` with the appropriate identifier.

 1. Transfer over the mapped SAM or BAM GRO-seq files you will be using.
 I suggest putting these files, which can be rather large, in the /data directory, which is the mounted Amazon EBS volume.
+Note that you must decompress SAM and BAM files if necessary.

 	```
-	scp me@my-local-server.com:/path/to/my/data/groseq_1.sam /data/sequencing
+	scp me@my-local-server.com:/path/to/my/data/groseq_1.sam.gz /data/sequencing
+	gunzip /data/sequencing/groseq_1.sam.gz
 	```

 1. For each separate experiment file, add the raw tags to the Vespucci database: